dgruninger97/Project/docs/notebook.md

 Design 2: QAS4 was not addressed here.
 In order to properly address this, it probably would make sense for the author to include an additional backup-designated server so that they could have something ready for when cell services go down.

+### What known Tactics from the back of our book did the notebook use to address the Quality Attribute Scenarios?

+Design 1:

+Design 2: No tactics were used to address the Quality Attribute Scenarios in this design.